Using Graphic Organizers in Math Class

 The human triangle will only go so far, so students will then need to use their calculators or paper and pencil to find how many days it will take for the rumor to reach 8,000 people.
 I would recommend providing the students with a blank chart to give some structure to the students' work after they try the human triangle.

-The chart below includes the first several days (the numbers for the entire chart can be found in the lesson).
+The chart pictured here includes numbers for the first several days (the numbers for the entire chart can be found in the lesson).

-To read the full lesson and the possible extensions, check out the lesson here.
+To read the full exponential growth lesson and the possible extensions, check out the lesson here.

 Hey there!
 I'm Ellie - here to share math fun, best practices, and engaging, challenging, easy-prep activities ideas!